jonathandefraiteur/unity-ml-mower/README.md

 Increase the buffer_size and the batch_size was a good idea from this issue : https://github.com/Unity-Technologies/ml-agents/issues/288

 ### The training
+We launch several training.
+We turned hyperparameters and even change the environment for it to be more easier for the agent to learn.
+Since we were not able to do the training on a GPU, it was very long to change something and have the result...

+But we trained an agent able to mown clods and avoid rocks !
+Here is the mean rewards during the training :

 ### Conclusion
+It was very fun for a first start !
+We thank Unity guys who developed this new feature.
+We'll keep to work with it even after the end of the challenge :)

 ### Improvements
 - try the training with 2 or 3 rocks